Waddell Buddhist temple shooting: Later arrests

 Police found the murder weapon, a .22-caliber rifle belonging to a 16-year-old, in the car of a friend of 17-year-old Johnathan Doody, an ethnic Thai born in Nakon Nayok in Thailand.
-That led the investigation to Doody and 16-year-old Allessandro Garcia (born June 12, 1975).
+That led the investigation to Doody and 16-year-old Allesandro Garcia (born June 12, 1975).
 According to Garcia, he and Doody went with the .22-caliber rifle and his 20-gauge shotgun to the temple and robbed it of approximately $2,600 and some A/V equipment.
 Garcia claimed that Doody panicked, thinking that one of the monks had recognized him as a brother of a temple-goer, then shot all of the victims in the head with the rifle, while Garcia shot four of them again in the torso with the shotgun.
 According to Garcia, the crime had been planned and leaving no witnesses was part of it.

 Legal proceedings

 Both men were charged with the crime of armed robbery and first-degree murder.
-Garcia pleaded guilty in 1993 to avoid the death penalty, and was sentenced to 271 years in prison.
+Garcia pleaded guilty in 1993 to avoid the death penalty and was sentenced to 271 years in prison.
 Doody was convicted in 1994 and sentenced to 281 years in prison.
+Garcia, along with his girlfriend Michelle Hoover, also pled guilty to murdering Alice Cameron two months after the temple massacre.

 Doody's attorneys later appealed, claiming Doody's father had not been present during the interrogation and that Doody's confession was not voluntary because authorities improperly administered the Miranda warning.

 Doody's conviction was overturned in 2008 by the 9th Circuit Court of Appeals and again in 2011.
 Doody's second trial resulted in a mistrial in 2013.

-The third trial concluded in January 2014 and found Doody guilty on all counts, including the nine murders.
+The third trial concluded in January 2014, and found Doody guilty on all counts, including the nine murders.
 The jury based its findings on Garcia's testimony and circumstantial evidence.
-Doody was sentenced to 281 years in prison.
-Johnathan Doody was imprisoned at the Arizona State Prison Complex – Florence.
+Doody was sentenced to 9 consecutive life terms.
+Johnathan Doody is imprisoned at the La Palma Correctional Facility.